offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Algorithms/Mass Spectrometry/Spectrum Convolution_TOPIC
 ```

-**WHAT**: Given an experimental spectrum and a theoretical spectrum, score them against each other by checking how many masses match between them.
+**WHAT**: Given an experimental spectrum and a theoretical spectrum, score them against each other by counting how many masses match between them.

 **WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide sequence used to generate that theoretical spectrum is related to the peptide sequence that produced that experimental spectrum.
 This is the basis for how non-ribosomal peptides are sequenced: an experimental spectrum is produced by a mass spectrometer, then that experimental spectrum is compared against a set of theoretical spectrums.